 No-spend or no-buy periods involve cutting out purchases that aren’t absolutely necessary.
-Unavoidable expenses like food, rent and utility bills are fine, but during a no-buy, impulse purchases like clothes, tech and takeaway coffees, are not.
+Unavoidable expenses such as food, rent and utility bills are fine, but during a no-buy, impulse purchases like clothes, tech and takeaway coffees are not.

 It’s a way to escape the cycle of constantly consuming, and pushes you to appreciate what you already have – whether that’s unread books, unworn clothes or unused cosmetics.

 If you aren’t comfortable with committing to a no-buy 2021, you could try a low-buy instead – which is where you set yourself a small budget for pleasure items every few months.